Aadil101/housing-data-analysis/README.md

 lambda <- bc$x[which.max(bc$y)]
 ```

-After testing ln(y), 1/y, root(y), and y^2 as transformations on the
-response variable (plots shown above), the new normality plots did not
-make many improvements on the normality assumption.
-Moreover, instead of
-the residuals following the ideal line in the normality plot, ln(y) and
-1/y transformation models displayed problematic heavy-tailed
-distributions, while root(y) and y^2 exhibited a practically identical
-normality plot to the base model (minor differences in tails).
-However,
-the residual plots for the ln(y) and root(y) transformations showed
-visable improvements in the constant-variance assumption from the
-original model.
-Finally for response variable transformations, I tried
-the Box-Cox method and evaluated an SSres-minimizing value of lambda =
-0.1.
-Since lambda is so close to 0, it essentially suggests the ln(y)
-transformed model as the best choice (normality and residual plots are
+After testing ln(y), 1/y, root(y), and y^2 as transformations on the response variable (plots shown above), the new normality plots did not make many improvements on the normality assumption.
+Moreover, instead of the residuals following the ideal line in the normality plot, ln(y) and 1/y transformation models displayed problematic heavy-tailed distributions, while root(y) and y^2 exhibited a practically identical normality plot to the base model (minor differences in tails).
+However, the residual plots for the ln(y) and root(y) transformations showed visible improvements in the constant-variance assumption from the original model.
+Finally for response variable transformations, I tried the Box-Cox method and evaluated an SSres-minimizing value of lambda = 0.1.
+Since lambda is so close to 0, it essentially suggests the ln(y) transformed model as the best choice (normality and residual plots are
 nearly identical from before)

-Finally I plotted externally studentized residuals against each
-regressor variable (graphs not shown due to shear number of them).
-None
-of the plots display a clear nonlinear figure, indicating we cannot be
-sure at this point that higher orders of regressors are necessary out of
-misspecification.
-However, some regression plots have problems with the
-constant-variance assumption, particularly for regressor crim (variance
-increases w/ regressor), indus (variance increases, decreases, then
-increases w/ regressor), rm (variance decreases then increases w/
-regressor), and dis (variance increases w/ regressor).
+Finally I plotted externally studentized residuals against each regressor variable (graphs not shown due to shear number of them).
+None of the plots display a clear nonlinear figure, indicating we cannot be sure at this point that higher orders of regressors are necessary out of mis-specification.
+However, some regression plots have problems with the constant-variance assumption, particularly for regressor crim (variance increases w/ regressor), indus (variance increases, decreases, then increases w/ regressor), rm (variance decreases then increases w/ regressor), and dis (variance increases w/ regressor).

-4. Eliminate 6 of the regressors from the base model, that (you think)
-    are the least significant ones.
-(You can do a subjective choice,
-    considering the nature of the data, as long as you support it.
-For
-    example you can make a few joint significance test to support your
-    choice).
-Now using the remaining 6 regressors propose a polynomial
-    model that includes quadratic terms and interaction terms.
-Then fit
+4. Eliminate 6 of the regressors from the base model, that (you think) are the least significant ones.
+(You can do a subjective choice, considering the nature of the data, as long as you support it.
+For example you can make a few joint significance test to support your choice).
+Now using the remaining 6 regressors propose a polynomial model that includes quadratic terms and interaction terms.
+Then fit this model.
-    this model.

 ``` r
 summary(model)
 ```

-    ##
     ## Call:
     ## lm(formula = medv ~ crim + zn + indus + chas + nox + rm + age +
     ##     dis + rad + tax + ptratio + lstat)